grandeurkoe/obsidian-vault/Data Structure and Algorithms/Big O/What is Big O.md

 Big O notation is used to figure out how long it takes for an algorithm to execute.

+## O(1)

+For a single input the Big O is O(1) and if the number of inputs is 10,000 the Big O is O(10000).

+This is also known as constant time.
+Here irrespective of the number of inputs the number of operation with remain constant.

+O(1) is of good complexity

+## O(log n)

+This is also known as logarithmic time.

+The algorithm's performance grows logarithmically with the size of the input.

+O(log n) is of good complexity.

 ## O(n)

 This is also known as linear time.
 Here n is an arbitrary variable.
 So, as the number of inputs increase the number of operations also increase linearly.